dannyhope/uxbrighton/_posts/2015-02-10-people-skills-for-uxers.md

 **And that's what this event is all about.**

-## Kevin O'Neill - The 7 habits of highly frustrating stakeholders
+## The 7 habits of highly frustrating stakeholders – Kevin O'Neill

 <div class="responsive-height-limiter"><div class="embed-container hd"><iframe src="https://www.youtube.com/embed/OzY3JbFrwO4" frameborder="0" scrolling="no" allowfullscreen></iframe></div></div>